-- You must indicate your interest in the Early Decision Program on the BU questions section of the Common Application.
-This outlines the binding nature of this option and must be signed by the applicant, a parent or guardian, and a guidance counselor.
+- If you are applying using the Common Application, you must indicate your interest in the Early Decision program on the BU member section of your application.
+This section of the web page explains the binding nature of the ED program and must be signed by the applicant, a parent or guardian, and a school counselor.

 Financial Aid & Scholarships

 - Early Decision applicants who apply for financial aid and are admitted to BU will have 100% of their demonstrated need met.
 You will be notified if you receive funding with your admission decision.
 Please note that only US citizens and permanent residents are eligible for need-based financial aid.

 - Early Decision applicants for one of our full-tuition scholarships, such as the Trustee Scholarship, will not receive notification until late March.

 - Learn more about how to apply for financial aid and merit-based scholarships such as the Presidential Scholarship, which annually awards recipients $25,000.

 *Please note: most merit scholarships require you to apply by December 1.